ryansiow/swisscom-case-study/README.md

 MONGO_DB=
 MONGO_HOSTNAME=
 ```

+### Swagger
+Incidentally, you can view API documentation on a Swagger interface at localhost:5000/api-docs/.

 ### Priority check
 - [x] Organize a Git Repository, set it to public, and send us the link before you start working on the assessment.